-How Much House Can I Afford?CASAPLORERTrusted and Transparent
+How Much House Can I Afford in 2023?CASAPLORERTrusted & Transparent

 Our home affordability calculator determines how much home you can afford and the monthly mortgage payment that will be required.
 The debt-to-income (DTI) ratio plays a key role in our home affordability calculator because a DTI ratio of 36% serves as the benchmark for home affordability.
 Certain inputs are required such as your annual household income and total monthly debt expenses.